Claíomh Solais

 The sword has been regarded as a legacy to the god-slaying weapons of Irish mythology by certain scholars, such as T. F. O'Rahilly, the analogues being the primeval Celtic deity's lightning-weapon, Lugh's sling that felled Balor, the hero Cúchulainn's supernatural spear Gae bulga and his shining sword Cruaidín Catutchenn.

 Forms

-The spelling as appears in published Irish texts and scholastic commentary is Claidheamh Soluis alternatively (an) cloidheamh solais; but these are pre-reform spelling, and in modernized reformed spelling Claíomh Solais would be used.
+The spelling as appears in published Irish texts and scholastic commentary is Claidheamh Soluis alternatively (an) cloidheamh solais; but these are pre-reform spelling, and in modernized reformed spelling Claíomh Solais is used.
 The name has also been transliterated into Hiberno-English as chloive solais.
 The sword may be rendered in English as the "Sword of Light", or "Shining Sword".

 Likewise, the Scottish Gaelic form is claidheamh solais "glaive of light", or claidheamh geal solais "White Glave of Light".

 Overview

 The folk tales featuring the sword of light may be bridal quests, and the hero's would-be bride often becomes the hero's helper.

 But also typically the story is a sort of quasi-bridal quest, where the hero wins a bride by wager, but then suffers a loss, becoming oath-bound (compelled by geis) to never come home until he has completed the quest for the sword (and other objectives).
 The opponent who tempts the hero with this gambling game is usually a gruagach ("wizard-champion") or wizard/druid. and the sword's keeper is often a giant (athach, fhamhair) or hag (cailleach), or a sibling of the wizard.

 The sword-keeper oftentimes must be defeated (killed), which is not possible except by some secret means.
 Thus the hero or helper may resort to the sword of light as the only effective weapon against this enemy.
 But often the sword is not enough, and the supernatural enemy has to be attacked on a single vulnerable spot.
 The weak spot, moreover, may be an external soul (motif index E710) concealed somewhere in the world at large (inside animals, etc.); or, as in the case of "The Young King Of Easaidh Ruadh", this external soul is encased within a nested series of animals.

 Typically bound up with the quest for the sword of light is the quest for the "One Story" (' truth about women'), namely, the story of the faithless wife who transforms her husband into a wolf.

 The hero in some examples are compelled to perform (three) sets of tasks, aided by helpers, who may be the would-be bride, "helpful animals", or a supernatural being ("little green/red man").